 Have you noticed those orange, banana looking grips all over social media?
 Those are these.
-Angles90 is an attachment for barbells, dumbbells, kettlebells, and the like to allow full rotation of the arm during pulling movements.
+Angles90 is an attachment for some of the best Olympic barbells, dumbbells, kettlebells, and the like to allow full rotation of the arm during pulling movements.
 Similar to gymnastic grips but in a much smaller form factor, after using these for a few months, we love them.
 They’re cheap, portable, attach to anything quickly and are adjustable.
 Honestly, we foresee these being in quite a few gym bags and home gyms very soon, if not there already.

 When I first saw Angles90 Grips, I wasn’t positive what their purpose was.
 The orange, somewhat banana shape threw me off and I kept seeing them attached to barbells.
 After a few months of putting off reviewing them and fielding a ton of requests to do so, we finally bit.